glynawe/Vanilla/vanilla.md

 A *functor* is a module parametrized by interfaces for modules that it may import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
 Each interface argument specifies a minimum set of definitions that the actual module must provide.
 A functor *type constraint* specifies types from different argument modules that are to be equivalent (this is important when defining generic types).

 Functor application is *generative*.
-Modules are distinct even in their interfaces are the same.
+Modules are distinct even if their interfaces are the same.
 In this example `A.t` and `B.t` are incompatible types:

     interface S { type t; }
     module M <A: S, B: S> { ... }  // A.t ≠ B.t